checkly/docs.checklyhq.com/site/content/learn/playwright/test-fixtures.md

 The ability to extend and customize fixtures in Playwright not only reduces boilerplate but also enhances test isolation and reusability across your test suite.

-## Choosing between Puppeteer and Playwright

-While both Puppeteer and Playwright offer powerful capabilities for browser automation, their approach to fixtures represents a significant difference in philosophy.
-Puppeteer offers flexibility and direct control, requiring developers to implement their own fixture-like functionality.
-Playwright, in contrast, integrates fixtures deeply into its testing framework, promoting code reuse, maintainability, and ease of use.

-Choosing between Puppeteer and Playwright will depend on your project's specific needs, the complexity of your tests, and your team's familiarity with JavaScript testing patterns.
-If fixtures and test structure are a priority, Playwright Test might be the more suitable choice.
-However, for projects that require fine-grained browser control and are less concerned with test setup and teardown complexity, Puppeteer remains a strong option.

 ## Create a Custom Test Fixture in Playwright Test